Amazon Seller Insurance

 Read on to learn what insurance Amazon requires, what it covers, and how you can get insured quickly.

 General liability insurance provides protection from third-party liability in a number of scenarios that can hurt your business.
 Here’s a quick overview:

-Non-employee, bodily injury: When you sell on Amazon, you’re probably not the only one touching your products.
+Non-employee, 3rd party bodily injury: When you sell on Amazon, you’re probably not the only one touching your products.
 You may have vendors who help with manufacturing, shipping, and packaging your orders.
 If they get injured while visiting your place of business (even if it’s just your garage), they can bring a claim against you.
 If you also operate a brick-and-mortar, the same goes for your in-store customers.
 If they get hurt, they may sue you.

-Property damage: General liability also offers coverage for third-party property damage.
+3rd Party property damage: General liability also offers coverage for third-party property damage.
 If you break something and you don’t own it, you could be liable — whether that property is owned by a vendor, customer, or a complete stranger.

 Personal and advertising injury: Selling on Amazon is competitive.
 A competitor could claim you stole their product idea.
 You could accidentally use copyrighted material in your product listing.
 Fortunately, commercial general liability insurance offers coverage for third-party claims of libel, slander, and intellectual property infringement.

 Commercial general liability policies also include product liability, sometimes referred to as “products and completed operations.”
 Product liability coverage covers scenarios where a third party claims that your product injured them, damaged their property, made them sick, or caused their death.

 It’s important to note that general liability insurance provides coverage for the investigation, defense, and settlement of these types of claims — whether or not you are ultimately found at fault.